VeriSphereVSP/docs/claim-spec-evm-abi.md

 A.1.
 Symbols

-For a given post and a given epoch (default: 1 day):
+For a given post:

 - A        = total support stake on the post
 - D        = total challenge stake on the post
-- T_post    = A + D  (total stake on the post)
+- T        = A + D  (total stake on the post)
-- T_max     = maximum T_post across all active posts (T_max > 0)
+- S_total  = total VSP supply
 - VS       = base Verity Score in range [-100, +100]
 - v        = abs(VS) / 100  (verity magnitude in [0,1])
-- side      = 0 (support) or 1 (challenge) for a given StakeSegment
+- side     = 0 (support) or 1 (challenge) for a given StakeLot
-- sgn       = alignment sign (+1, 0, -1; see A.5)
-- R_min     = governance-controlled minimum annual rate (per year)
+- R_min    = governance-controlled minimum annual rate
-- R_max     = governance-controlled maximum annual rate (per year)
+- R_max    = governance-controlled maximum annual rate
-- f_post    = post size factor in [0,1]
-- f_pos     = positional factor in [0,1] for a segment on a side queue
+- n        = current amount staked in a given StakeLot
+- n_next   = updated stake amount after one step
-- r_eff     = effective annual rate at the post level
+- r_eff    = effective annual rate for a post
-- r_user    = effective annual rate for a specific segment
+- r_user   = effective annual rate for a specific StakeLot
-- r_epoch   = effective per-epoch rate for a specific segment
-- dt_year   = epoch length in years (for 1 day: 1/365)
-- n         = current amount staked in a given StakeSegment at epoch start
-- n_next    = updated stake amount after one epoch

-Unless otherwise changed by governance, the default epoch length is 1 day and compounding is linear per epoch (simple interest per step).
+Global, across posts:

+- S_max    = maximum T across all active posts (largest staked post)
+- m_i      = midpoint of queue segment occupied by StakeLot i
+- m_max    = maximum midpoint across all StakeLots on all active posts

 A.2.
 Base Verity Score

-Given A (support) and D (challenge), with T_post = A + D and T_post > 0:
+Given A (support) and D (challenge), with T = A + D and T > 0:

-    VS = (2 * (A / T_post) - 1) * 100
+    VS = (2 * (A / T) - 1) * 100

 Clamp VS to [-100, +100].

-If T_post is below the posting fee threshold, implementations MAY treat VS as 0 for economics (no gain or loss until the post has "enough" skin in the game).
+If T is below the posting fee, implementations MAY treat VS as 0 for economics.

 A.3.
-Post Size Factor f_post (anti-fracturing)
+Post Size Factor f_post

-Let T_post be the total stake on this post and T_max be the maximum total stake among all active posts (T_max > 0).
-Define:
+Define S_post as the total stake T on a post.
+Let S_max be the largest T across all active posts in the system (posts with stake >= posting fee).

-    f_post = T_post / T_max
+    f_post = S_post / S_max

 Properties:

-- 0 < f_post <= 1 for any active post with non-zero stake.
+- 0 < f_post <= 1 for active posts
-- The largest post (by total stake) has f_post = 1.
+- The largest post has f_post = 1
-- Smaller posts have f_post less than 1.
+- Smaller posts approach f_post near 0

-Intuition: concentrating stake into a shared canonical post is economically superior to fragmenting that stake across many tiny posts.
+This makes it economically preferable to concentrate stake into a canonical post rather than fracturing into many small posts.

 A.4.
-Side Queue and Positional Factor f_pos
+Queue Position Factor q_pos (Midpoint Based)

-For each post and each side (support or challenge), we define a stake axis in units of VSP:

-- The axis runs from 0 (most recent stake) up to L_side (total stake on that side).
-- Each StakeSegment covers [start, end] with 0 <= start < end <= L_side.
-- Segments partition [0, L_side] with no gaps or overlaps.

-When a new stake of amount "a" is added to that side:

-- The new segment for the caller is logically [0, a].
-- All existing segments are shifted upward by +a on both start and end.
-- Thus, earlier stakes occupy larger coordinate values and are considered "ahead in the queue".

-Let:
-- L_side = total stake on that side of the post (support or challenge).
-- N_max  = maximum L_side across all posts and sides (L_side > 0, N_max > 0).

-For a segment with coordinates [start, end], define its midpoint:
+Each StakeLot occupies a contiguous segment of the queue on its side of a post.
+Stake is ordered by arrival time on that side.

+We define queue position from "back to front" as follows:

+For a given side of a post, let cumulative stake start at 0 at the front (newest) and grow toward the back (oldest).
+If we list StakeLots from newest to oldest:

+    lot 0: amount a0, occupies [0, a0]
+    lot 1: amount a1, occupies [a0, a0 + a1]
+    lot 2: amount a2, occupies [a0 + a1, a0 + a1 + a2]
+    ...

+In general, for StakeLot i in this newest-to-oldest ordering:

+    low_i  = sum of a_j for j < i
+    high_i = low_i + a_i

+The midpoint of StakeLot i's queue segment is:

-    m = (start + end) / 2
+    m_i = (low_i + high_i) / 2

-Then define the positional factor:
+Now define m_max as the maximum midpoint across all StakeLots on all active posts (on either side).
+Then the queue position factor for StakeLot i is:

-    f_pos = m / N_max
+    q_pos_i = m_i / m_max

 Properties:

-- Segments closer to the "front" (earliest stakes) have higher m and thus higher f_pos.
+- 0 < q_pos_i <= 1
-- Segments closer to the "back" (most recent stakes) have lower m and thus lower f_pos.
+- StakeLots deeper in the queue (older stake) have larger midpoints and thus larger q_pos_i
-- On the largest queues (L_side near N_max), early segments can achieve f_pos near 1.

-This ensures that:

-- Earliest stakes on the largest, most important posts get the strongest reward or penalty (largest magnitude effect).
-- Late or small-post stakes sit closer to f_pos near 0.
+- The deepest stake on the largest post tends toward q_pos_i = 1

 A.5.
+Combined Effective Annual Rate r_eff

+First define a post-level verity factor v:

+    v = abs(VS) / 100

+Then define the post-level effective annual rate:

+    r_post = R_min + (R_max - R_min) * v * f_post

+For a particular StakeLot i on that post, we apply queue position factor:

+    r_eff_i = r_post * q_pos_i

-Alignment Sign sgn
+A.6.
+Side Alignment and Sign sgn

-Define sgn, the sign of the effective rate for a segment, as:
+Define sgn (the sign of the effective rate for a lot) as:

 - If VS == 0:
     sgn = 0
-- Else if side matches the sign of VS:
-      (support when VS > 0, challenge when VS < 0)
-      sgn = +1
+- Else if side matches the sign of VS (support when VS > 0, challenge when VS < 0): sgn = +1
 - Else:
     sgn = -1

-This captures:

-- Aligned with truth pressure -> positive sign (potential growth).
-- Opposed to truth pressure -> negative sign (potential decay).
-- Neutral truth pressure (VS = 0) -> no change.

-A.6.
-Effective Annual Rate r_eff

-Combine verity magnitude v, post factor f_post and the global rate band:

-    v = abs(VS) / 100       // in [0,1]
-    r_eff = R_min + (R_max - R_min) * v * f_post

-Notes:

-- If VS = 0, then v = 0 and r_eff = R_min.
-  However, we will neutralize VS = 0 at the segment level (see A.8), so no net gain or loss occurs in that case.
-- If abs(VS) is large and the post is large (f_post near 1), then r_eff
-  can approach R_max in magnitude for aligned segments, and -R_max for misaligned segments after applying sgn and f_pos.

 A.7.
-Per-segment Annual Rate r_user
+Per-lot Annual Rate r_user

-Given r_eff, f_pos, and sgn:
+If VS == 0 or the post is below the economic activation threshold:

+    r_user = 0

+Else:

-    r_user = sgn * r_eff * f_pos
+    r_user = sgn * r_eff_i

-Interpretation:

-- Aligned early stakes on large posts (sgn = +1, f_pos near 1, f_post near 1)
-  experience rates near +R_max.
-- Misaligned early stakes on large posts (sgn = -1, f_pos near 1, f_post near 1)
-  experience rates near -R_max (rapid burn).
-- Late stakes (small f_pos) and small posts (small f_post) see muted effects.
+Where r_eff_i is from A.5 and sgn from A.6.

 A.8.
-Epoch Rate and Discrete Stake Update n_next
+Epoch-based Stake Update n_next (1-day epochs, linear)

-The protocol uses discrete epochs of length 1 day and linear compounding.
-Let:

-    dt_year = 1 / 365       // epoch length in years (approximate)

-First, derive the per-epoch rate r_epoch from the annual r_user:

-    r_epoch = r_user * dt_year

-Then, for a segment with amount n at the start of the epoch, the updated amount n_next at the end of the epoch is:
+Let the epoch length be one day, and interpret annual rates linearly per day.
+There are approximately 365 epochs per year.

+For a single epoch for a given StakeLot with amount n:

-- If VS == 0 or T_post is below the posting fee threshold:
+- If VS == 0 or the post is below the economic activation threshold:

       n_next = n

 - Else:

+      daily_rate = r_user / 365
+      delta      = n * daily_rate
-      n_next = max(0, n * (1 + r_epoch))
+      n_next     = max(0, n + delta)

+This results in linear compounding across epochs: each day adjusts the stake by a fraction of the annual rate, based on the current amount n.

 Key behaviors:

-- If sgn > 0 (aligned) and the post is large and early in the queue, n grows over time, approaching an annualized return near R_max.
-- If sgn < 0 (misaligned) under the same conditions, n shrinks, potentially to zero (full loss).
-- If VS = 0, no side gains or loses stake during that epoch.
+- Early, deep stake on the largest posts (high f_post, high q_pos_i) gets rates near R_max when aligned with VS and loses near R_max when misaligned.
+- Small, shallow posts or late-arriving stake get rates closer to R_min.
-- If a staker peels off from a large canonical post into a tiny post, f_post drops sharply, so r_user and thus r_epoch drop, preventing them from gaming "first position" on trivial posts.
+- Peeling off from a large post into a small new post usually hurts the effective rate, because f_post drops sharply even if queue position improves.

 -------------------------------------------------------------------------------
 Appendix B. Behavioral Notes (Informative)